Article

 An Enterprise Resource Planning system seamlessly integrates, automates and optimizes operational processes and a host of other business functions across the entire organization, all on a single platform, powered by a single database.
 It it as a system that essentially links your core organization, allowing your employees, processes, and all stakeholders in your supply chain, to communicate across all channels – creating a seamless flow of real-time information to optimize your business – end to end.

-While a standalone WMS facilitates a fair share of features for managing and controlling logistics and synchronizing the movement of parts, there are always additional front and back-office processes that help run your business smoothly – finance and accounting, human resources, sales and customer service
+While a standalone Warehouse Management Systems facilitate a fair share of features for managing and controlling logistics and synchronizing the movement of parts, there are always additional front and back-office processes that a business will require to run smoothly – finance and accounting, human resources, sales and customer service.

 Your organization will benefit from real-time synchronization between automated warehouses and the ERP system, for on-the spot adjustments to work orders, inventory allocation, and deliveries.